 - Information stored in the cloud is stored on servers provided by a cloud computing provider.

-- Cloud POS providers handle the cloud hosting for you.
+- Cloud POS providers handle data hosting for you.

-Cloud-based point of sales can be truly portable (if using mobile devices) while the business manager can check and use sales data from anywhere as they are being updated in real time in the cloud.
-It also means lower equipment costs, since your existing iPad or mobile phone can be used as the POS interface.
+Cloud POS can be truly portable (if using mobile devices) while the business manager can check and use sales data from anywhere as they are being updated in real time in the cloud.
+It also means lower equipment costs, since an existing iPad or mobile phone can be used as the POS interface.

 Because the data are stored on the POS provider’s internet servers, a cloud-based POS system can usually only function when there’s an internet connection, although providers may offer some offline functionality to minimise potential disruption to your customer service.

 Let’s look at how a cloud-based POS system compares to a locally hosted POS system.

 Cloud-based POS usually requires signing up online or over the phone (the provider may perform a background check), then downloading the POS application that is ready to use straight away.
 Many POS providers offer a free trial you can use for testing, before you are required to subscribe to a plan.

 In contrast, legacy POS systems (i.e. on-site/locally hosted) typically cost a setup fee and require a trained engineer to set up equipment, customise the software to your needs and install it on your local computer network.
 On-site POS systems can’t be used before both the hardware and software setup have been done.

 Cloud-based POS apps are usually subscription-based, sometimes without a long-term contract, the cost of which covers licensing, customer support, data hosting and software updates.
 You usually pay per touchscreen device using the software.
 Plans are flexible so you can switch to more or fewer devices or cancel any time.
 If many touchscreens are used – as in the case of large retailers with multiple stores – the costs can add up to be as expensive as on-site systems.